 4.Acrylic copolymer (Rhino snot):

-In desert conditions and commercially trademarked “Rhino snot” for the US Army is a water-soluble acrylic copolymer applied to soil or sand that penetrates and touches the floor.
+In desert conditions and commercially trademarked “Rhino snot” is a water-soluble acrylic copolymer applied to soil or sand that penetrates and touches the floor.

 - Before the construction begins, simple laboratory tests predict the use of cement materials, condensation and water required materials.